 And don’t forget…everything is negotiable in an upgrade situation.
 It is a very wise idea to call in a licensed agent to do the negotiating for you.
 Things like screen credit are often overlooked by parents.

-Background Work on the Resume
+Background Work on the Resume / IMDb

-The short answer is...don't.
-Background work does not belong on a professional actor's resume, and most casting directors recognize it when they see it.
+The short answer is…don’t.
+Background work does not belong on a professional actor’s resume, and most casting directors recognize it when they see it.
 Putting it on your resume is severely frowned upon in the industry, and is considered dishonest by many.
 IMDb does not officially allow background work either, although you will sometimes see actors skirt that system with credits tagged as “uncredited” or “featured”.
 Nobody is fooled by this.

 Still, background does show that your child has on-set experience.
 We suggest placing a generic statement under the TRAINING section of the child’s resume (“Worked as a background player in over 20 productions”).
 This way, you are showing the casting director that you have that experience, but aren’t trying to pass it off as a principal work.

-Juggling Extra Work and.
-Principal Work
+Juggling Extra Work and Principal Work

-The first thing to realize about background work is that the casting directors for principal and background players are USUALLY different people.
+Outside of smaller markets, Casting Directors for principal and background players are USUALLY different people.
 So doing background on a job is not likely to get you “seen” by a principal CD.
 For this reason, it is rare for a background job to “turn into” a principal job or a new opportunity.
-You aren't going to be discovered doing extra work.
+You aren’t going to be discovered doing extra work.

 By the same token though, the myth of “once an extra, always an extra” is not true for children.
 Since the CDs are different, it is unlikely that they will peg you as an extra for life.